Acadia University: Symbols

 In 1974, Acadia was granted a coat of arms designed by the College of Arms in London, England.
 The coat of arms is two-tone, with the school's official colours, garnet and blue, on the shield.
 The axes represent the school's origins in a rural setting, and the determination of its founders who cleared the land and built the school on donated items and labour.
 The open books represent the intellectual pursuits of a university, and the wolves heads are a whimsical representation of the university's location in Wolfville.
 "In pulvere vinces" (In dust you conquer) is the motto.

 The university seal depicts the Greek goddess of wisdom Athena in front of the first college hall.

 The university also uses a stylized "A" as a logo for its sports teams.

-Notable among a number of fight songs commonly played and sung at various events such as commencement, convocation, and athletic games are: the Acadia University alma mater set to the tune of "Annie Lisle".
+The Acadia University alma mater is set to the tune of "Annie Lisle".
 The lyrics are: